cfpb/django-hud/README.md

 `hud-api-replace/20005?limit=5&offset=1&distance=100`

-Get the list of agencies that speak English *OR* Korean:
+Get the list of agencies that speak English or Korean:

 `hud-api-replace/20005?language=eng,kor`

-Get list of agencies that provide [Mortgage Delinquency and Default Resolution Counse] and [Financial, Budgeting and Credit Repair Workshops] services:
+Get list of agencies that provide [Mortgage Delinquency and Default Resolution Counse] or [Financial, Budgeting and Credit Repair Workshops] services:

 `20005/?service=dfc,fbw`